 The tiny islet of Bourtzi floats just off the coast of the city of Nafplio – Greece’s former capital city.
 The entirety of the islet is occupied by its namesake fortress which gives the appearance of a mysterious, floating structure.

 Bourtzi fortress was constructed by Italian Architect Antonio Gambello back in 1471.
 Its main purpose was to protect the Venetians from pirate attacks.
 Boats run here frequently from Nafplio port.
 It is also possible to kayak across the water.

 How many of these famous landmarks in Greece have you seen?
 Do you need any assistance in planning your holiday to Greece?

 Please don’t hesitate to contact me with any questions and queries you may have.
-I’ve been living in Greece for the last three and a half years now.
-Feel free to drop me a comment below.
+I’ve been living in Greece since 2017.

 Safe travels!
 Geia sou!
 Melissa xo